wwww-wwww/mpc-hc/docs/Compilation.md

 Note that you can add `-b master` to the `git clone` command if you want to get the latest stable version instead of the latest development version.

+## PART G: Install VSNASM

+1. Open VSNASM from source root folder
+2. Run install_script.bat as administrator
+3. This adds VS integration for NASM compiler

-## Part G: Compiling the MPC-HC source
+## Part H: Compiling the MPC-HC source

 1. Open the solution file **C:\mpc-hc\mpc-hc.sln**.
    Change the solution's configuration to **Release** (in the toolbar).